browser-doom/browser-arcade/README.md

-IMPORTANT: Docker is required for compiling the games into Web Assembly.
-Some games require a modified Emscripten toolchain and/or a custom version, and to avoid burdening the user with downloading, patching and building a Emscripten toolchain, Docker is used for building the games.
+**IMPORTANT**: Docker is required for compiling the games into Web Assembly.
+Some games require a modified Emscripten toolchain and/or a custom version, and to avoid burdening the user with downloading, patching and building a Emscripten toolchain, Docker is used for building the games

 ## Available Scripts